 In the picture below we show pattern number 1.
 As can be seen, the mirrors in columns 1, 3, 5, and 7 are ON meaning that the intensity R1 measured at the detector becomes I1 + I3 + I5 + I7.

-Below is the 7 different patterns that we are using illustrated along with the respective detector intensities Ri.
+Below are the 7 different patterns that we are using illustrated along with the respective detector intensities Ri.

 When we write the 7 equations for the intensity R, they become: